JacksonBurns/fastprop/paper/paper.md

 Timing for fastprop: descriptor generation was 30 seconds, total was 54s. -->

 ### PAHs
-Originally compiled by Arockiaraj et al. [@pah] the Polyclic Aromatic Hydrocarbons (PAH) dataset contains water/octanol partition coefficients (logP) for exactly 55 polyclicic aromatic hydrocarbons ranging in size from napthalene to circumcoronene.
+Originally compiled by Arockiaraj et al. [@pah] the Polycyclic Aromatic Hydrocarbons (PAH) dataset contains water/octanol partition coefficients (logP) for exactly 55 polycyclic aromatic hydrocarbons ranging in size from napthalene to circumcoronene.
 This size of this benchmark is an ideal case study for the application of `fastprop`.
 Using expert insight the reference study designed a novel set of molecular descriptors that show a strong correlation to logP, with correlation coefficients ranging from 0.96 to 0.99 among the various new descriptors.